-In addition to helping you find a hard money lender, The Private Money Lending Guide is a comprehensive online resource for borrowers interested in learning more about the world of bridge loans and hard money lending.
+In addition to helping you find a bridge loan lender, The Private Money Lending Guide is a comprehensive online resource for borrowers interested in learning more about the world of bridge loans and hard money lending.

 Use our #1 Bridge Loan Directory

 Use our Bridge Loan Directory to find a hard money lender specializing in bridge loans.
 You can search for a lender by:

 Contact one or more of the hard money lenders for you bridge loan scenario.
 Then interview the lenders and choose the lender with whom you feel the most comfortable with.

 Frequently Asked Questions about Finding Hard Money Lenders for Bridge Loans:

 How does the Private Money Lending Guide help me find lenders for Bridge Loans?